 7. Adelaide Festival

-The festival rivals the Edinburgh Festival in its scale and can be considered its Southern Hemisphere equivalent.
+The festival rivals the Edinburgh Festival in its scale and can be considered the Southern Hemisphere equivalent.
+It’s one of the most fun things to do in Adelaide if you can schedule your visit to coincide with it.

-It’s held every year at the end of February to the middle of March.
+It’s held every year from the end of February to the middle of March.
 You will find all sorts of shows from comedy to theatre and ballet. there is something for everyone.

 This is one of the best times to visit Adelaide.
 The city is alive with all the festivities and is a fun place to be!